Running Near Bishop

 If you’re looking to really suffer, there are miles and miles of trails to seek out either on the Valley floor or in the mountains.
 Here are two:

 For long runs in winter months, a run on the volcanic tablelands won’t disappoint.
 Coming in at around 20 miles, it’s great for views and winter months when the high country is covered in snow.
+Check out this blog about the volcanic tablelands loop.

 In summer months, the mountains are a runners playground.
 Most people take 5 or 6 days to hike this one, but if you’re a ultra-running mountain machine then get after this 100K in some of Bishop’s most scenic backyard: the Evolution Lakes Loop from North Lake to South Lake.